manavmalhotra123/manavmalhotra123/README.md

 - 👀 I’m interested in Data Science and Coding
 - 🌱 I’m currently learning DSA and Android Development
 -  I’m looking for projects in machine learning
--  Ask me about machine learning
+-  Ask me about machine learning ,cloud, API's
 - I'm looking for little help in front end help